 With its daunting summit soaring high up above the mountain, trekking in Everest Base camp is definitely the adventure for you.
 The Everest, one of the most sought after tourist destination in Nepal is known for its incandescent beauty with the magnificent peaks and hills.
 At an altitude of 29, 035 ft, Everest creates the perfect spot for the trekkers with the vast blue sky in the backdrop.
 Covered by the snow capped mountains and the vast greenery, Everest Base Camp trek is one of the dream destination for the trekkers.
 And the best thing about this place is that you will be in the midst of the friendliest people.

-If you are planning to get away from the hustle and bustle of life and spend some time in the serenity then Everest Base Camp is the best option for you.
-This will be a double treat for the nature lovers and the photography enthusiast where you can click some of the best shots.
+EBC is a double treat for the nature lovers and the photography enthusiast where you can click some of the best shots.
 You will be experiencing a lot of snowfalls while you are on the trek.
 The moment you reach an altitude of 5365 meters you will feel as if you are standing in a globe of a snowball.
 Catch the first glimpse of the Khumbu icefall during your trek.
-Not just get a chance to explore the forest, valleys and waterfalls but also, you will get a chance to learn about the culture of the legendary people Sherpas who are well known to be Mountain Climbers.
+Not just get a chance to explore the forest, valleys and waterfalls but also, you will get a chance to learn about the culture of the legendary people Sherpas who are known to be Mountain Climbers.

 Maximum Altitude: 18,513 ft